Harker School: Publications

 Harker has student-run journalistic publications: newspaper (Winged Post), yearbook (Talon), news website (Harker Aquila, formerly talonwp.com), and news magazine (Wingspan), as well as a social media presence.
 Harker also has a science research magazine, Harker Horizon, which has an online presence and printed its inaugural issue in 2017.
 In addition, Harker began an economics magazine, Equilibrium, in 2019, and will maintain both an online presence and print its inaugural version in summer 2020.
 The school's art and literature magazine (HELM), has published 17 print issues as of late 2017.

 Issues

 As with many schools in the Bay Area, finding housing for teachers has been challenging due to the ongoing housing crisis in the area.
 As such, in 2022, the school purchased two apartment buildings to convert to faculty housing for $3.8 million.
-The unfortunate affect was the displacement of up to eight families who lived in the apartments.
+The effect was the displacement of up to eight families who lived in the apartments.
 The school was said to provide some aide to assist with moving costs for those families, though the amount was not specified.

-In August 2023, a 9 year old girl, who had been participating in a summer program at Harker School was found unresponsive in the elementary school pool.
+In August 2023, a 9-year-old girl, who had been participating in a summer program at Harker School was found unresponsive in the elementary school pool.
 Lifeguards and school nurses attempted lifesaving procedures, however the girl died.
-Camp was cancelled for the rest of the week, and the school provided appropriate mental health services to campers, students, and staff.
+Camp was cancelled for the rest of the week, and the school provided mental health services to campers, students, and staff.